WipadaChan/pbi_demo_repo/03_DeployH2O_PBI/README.md

 [Create Customer Segment Model with H2O](https://github.com/WipadaChan/pbi_demo_repo/blob/master/03_DeployH2O_PBI/Customer%20Segment.ipynb)

-### Key I would like to point here is location of the train model in your local machine.
+### Key I would like to point here is location of the trained model in your local machine.
-This will be the location where you need to use in model deployment.
+This will be a location where you need to use when deployment model to AzureML.

 ```python
 # Save Model